Halitosis "Bad Breath"

 80% of bad breath is caused by some bacteria or item living or stuck in the mouth.

 There is hope!
-Bacteria based Halitosis can be easily treated.
-Consistent brushing your teeth, gums, and tongue after every meal will greatly reduce most bad breath problems.
+Bacteria based Halitosis can be easily treated by Reno Dental Associates.
+Consistently brushing your teeth, gums, and tongue after every meal will greatly reduce most bad breath problems.
 Make sure to floss and rinse with mouth wash for extra prevention of halitosis.
-In addition, regular visits to the dentist should help you avoid such a problem.
+In addition, if you reside in the Northern Nevada area, regular visits to to see our Reno family dentists and dental associates should help you avoid such a problem.

 However, bad breath can still take many forms.
 Common ones like “morning mouth” are fairly normal and usually not of concern.
 However, if your bad breath won’t seem to go away, it could be a more serious problem involving your gums and teeth.